 Sec.
 601.452.
-IMPLEMENTATION OF PROGRAM; RULES. (a) Requires the Texas Department of Insurance (TDI), in consultation with the other implementing agencies, to establish a program for verification of whether owners of motor vehicles have established financial responsibility.
+IMPLEMENTATION OF PROGRAM; RULES. (a) Requires the Texas Department of Public Safety (DPS), in consultation with the other implementing agencies, to establish a program for verification of whether owners of motor vehicles have established financial responsibility.
 Sets forth the requirements for the program.

 (b) Requires the implementing agencies to jointly adopt rules to administer this subchapter.

 Sec.
 601.453.
-AGENT. (a) Requires TDI, in consultation with the other implementing agencies, under a competitive bidding procedure, to select an agent to develop, implement, operate, and maintain the program.
+AGENT. (a) Requires DPS, in consultation with the other implementing agencies, under a competitive bidding procedure, to select an agent to develop, implement, operate, and maintain the program.

 (b) Requires the implementing agencies to jointly enter into a contract with the selected agent.

-(c) Prohibits a contract under this section from having a term of more than five years.
+(c) Prohibits a contract under this section from having a term of more than 10 years.

 Sec.
 601.454.
-INFORMATION PROVIDED BY INSURANCE COMPANY; PRIVACY. (a) Requires each insurance company providing motor vehicle liability insurance policies in this state to provide necessary information for those policies to allow the agent to carry out this subchapter, subject to the agent's contract with the implementing agencies and rules adopted under this subchapter.
+INFORMATION PROVIDED BY INSURANCE COMPANY; PRIVACY. (a) Requires each insurance company providing motor vehicle liability insurance policies in this state to provide necessary information or allow a chosen agent sufficient access to its databases to allow the agent to carry out this subchapter, subject to the agent's contract with the implementing agencies and rules adopted under this subchapter.

-(b) Provides that the agent is entitled only to information that is at that time available from the insurance company and that is determined by the implementing agencies to be necessary to carry out this subchapter.
+(b) Provides that the agent is entitled only to information determined by the implementing agencies to be necessary to carry out this subchapter.